abevoelker/blog/source/_posts/2012-07-10-final-ode-to-openedge-abl-part-2-ruby-makes-rest-easy.markdown

 database by using an adapter for the [DataMapper][2] ORM framework.

-Now, we are going to use that ability and harness the power of Ruby to rapidly prototype RESTful Web services.
+Now, we are going to use that ability and harness the power of Ruby to rapidly prototype a RESTful Web service.
 REST is a pretty big topic and if you are unfamiliar with it you should probably invest some effort into learning about it.
 However, the simplified version is that it is a way to describe resources and actions involving said resources.
 The HTTP protocol that powers the Web was basically built specifically to implement REST principles.
+Therefore, if your resources can respond properly to all the HTTP methods than you are probably pretty RESTful.

 In researching this article I tried to find some existing examples of REST in use in the OpenEdge community to compare to.
 All I found were some murmurs